m50d/m50d.github.com/_posts/2015-02-15-board-gaming-flappy-bird.md

 Indeed the usual criticism of *Keyflower* is that it's "too euro"; the physical components are on the cheap side (though thankfully the cost benefit is passed on to the customer), and it's a purely economic game; while there is some hidden information it would take very accomplished and subtle players to make bluffing worthwhile, and memory or varied tactics don't come into it at all; once you understand auctions, you understand the game.
 But perhaps the biggest practical problem is that of a runaway leader; sometimes, it's clear by summer that someone has cornered the market in some vital resource, and the game will be theirs; even a dedicated "spoiler" player has no real way of stopping them[2].

-What we really need is the opposite of a "legacy" game: a game that "resets" partway through, where an advantage in the early part of the gamhe
+What we really need is the opposite of a "legacy" game: a game that "resets" partway through, where an advantage in the early part of the gamhe doesn't lead to an advantage in the later part of the game.

 <br />
 <p />